 Drainage can be a huge problem.
-Flooding issues and erosions can kill your turf and plants.
+Flooding issues and erosion can kill your turf and plants.
 There are several ways to help with the drainage issues you may be having.
-Brummel Lawn and Landscape LLC will meet with you to discuss the best solutions for these issues.
+Brummel Lawn & Landscape LLC will meet with you to discuss the best solutions for your drainage issues.

 Dry Creek Beds

-Getting water away from the house and flowing toward a designated drainage area such as storm drains or an area at the back of the property can be accomplished by extending the downspouts.
-All the pipe will be underground with an outlet at the end of the pipe that pops open when water is exiting and closes when water stops to prevent any clogging.
-With this system there is nothing extra you will have to mow around or weedeat.
+Getting water away from the house and flowing toward a designated drainage area, such as a storm drain or an area at the back of the property, can be accomplished by extending downspouts.
+The pipe will be buried underground, with an outlet at the end of the pipe that pops open when water is exiting and closes when water stops to prevent any clogging.
+With this system, there is nothing extra you will have to mow or weed eat around.

 French drains are a great way to collect standing water.
 We use 4″ perforated pipe with clean gravel.
 The grade will be checked to ensure that you have proper fall.
-After the drains have been installed the crew will run water to double check the drains installation.
+After the drains have been installed, the installation crew will run water through to double check the drains installation.

-For some areas re-grading the area is all that is needed.
-Regrading by either bring in soil, or just using the existing soil and grading it in ensure a positive flow and direct the water in the right direction.
+For some areas, regrading the area is all that is needed.
+Regrading is done by bringing in new soil, or using the existing soil, and grading it in a manner to ensure a positive flow and to direct the water in the right direction.